-We are just under one week away from the 27th Annual Superior 100 Mile Trail Race – one of the toughest, most scenic and oldest 100 mile trail races in the country!
-We are very excited to be hosting another extraordinary field of runners at this years Superior “Fall” Trail Race – represented are runners from 34 states and 4 countries!
-We have recruited around 260 volunteers to make this a truly world-class event and help you in achieving your goal of completing one of the most challenging and beautiful trail races anywhere!
+We are just over one week out from this years race / Friday September 6th, 2019!
+We are very excited to be hosting another extraordinary field of runners at this years Superior Fall Trail Race – represented are runners from 34 states, 6 countries and 166 Minnesota cities!
+Over 325 volunteers have stepped up in order to make this an incredible weekend and assist you in achieving your goal of finishing one of the oldest and most historic 100 mile trail races in the country!

 Please take the time to read through this email and all of the information on the website in its entirety and print any information, maps, directions etc. that you or your crew may need as cell and Internet service is intermittent on the North Shore and you will most likely not be able to access the website on your phone much of the time.
 We will NOT have these printouts for you at the race.

 This is your race and your responsibility to know this stuff – if after reading this email and reviewing everything on the website should you still have questions please contact us.
 We like the vast majority of our fellow trail runners, but the ones that don’t read all of the race information provided… not so much.

 Thursday, September 5th, 5:00-8:00 PM